torgeir/brainjs/README.md

 ## Task suggestions

 - Change task-1.js so that you train the neural net to prefer red and green colors
-- Extend the network in task-1.js to handle 3 colors, where the last one is blue
+- Extend the network in task-1.js to handle 3 colors, and prefer the last one to be blue
 -
 - Given the set of palettes in colors.js, use brain.js to generate new, pretty palettes